su1nta/FaceReco/GistOfTheProject.md

     - release the capture
     - destroy the resulting window

+    - `There will be some addition of the steps according to the changes in the FaceRecoApi section`

 - FaceRecoApi
   - import packages: Python Image Library(PIL), dlib, numpy, trained face recognition models
   - load the image file